Educational toolkits are available for businesses, charities, and not-for-profits to inform staff and customers of the by-law requirements.

 Who keeps the fees and how are they used

-Businesses will determine how the bag fees are used.
-We encourage them to use the fees to:
+We encourage businesses to use the fees to:

-Invest in reusable alternatives for single-use items, such as a take-a-bag, leave-a-bag program
+Invest in reusable alternatives, such as a take-a-bag, leave-a-bag program

 Fund the donation of reusable bags to charitable food services and other not-for-profits that offer programs like grocery hampers and clothing rooms to residents disproportionately affected by income inequality